 The celebrations vary across the nation.
 While the festivities generally follow the same theme, different cities add their own unique twist to the holiday.
 Here's a list of the best cities to celebrate the Fourth of July that will have you brimming with patriotism.

 It doesn't get much more patriotic than this SoCal city.
 With major military bases scattered across the area, San Diego residents show a great deal of pride for their country.
-The remarkable Big Bay Fireworks show from the flight deck of the USS Midway, one of America's longest-serving aircraft carriers, is a can't miss.
-The city's nearly-perfect weather and immaculate beaches help create the ideal atmosphere for a fireworks display.
+Fireworks will be set off from barges scattered throughout the Bay off Shelter Island, Harbor Island, Embarcadero North, Seaport Village, Embarcadero South Marina Park, and Coronado Ferry Landing.
+The city's near-perfect weather and immaculate beaches help create the ideal atmosphere for a fireworks display.
 Not only that, but it's the perfect vacation spot to spend a long weekend away with friends and family.

 Deemed America's "most patriotic town," Bristol, Rhode Island is the home of the oldest Fourth of July celebration in the United States.
 The inaugural parade was held in 1785 and the town has had one every single year since then.
 The celebrating begins a whole lot earlier in Bristol than it does in most towns as they kick of the festivities on Flag Day, June 14.
 The following three weeks are filled with fun events such as baseball games, concerts and fun runs.
 Fireworks are held on July 3, but the main attraction is on July 4: the legendary Military, Civic and Firemen's Parade that draws over 200,000 state residents and people from all over the world.

 You can always count on Vegas to party all day and night which makes their Fourth of July one of the wildest in the country.
-Kick back, relax and spend the extended holiday living it up in a city that knows how to celebrate.
-Bars, casinos and pool parties are adorned with patriotic decorations.
+Kick back, relax and spend the holiday living it up in a city that knows how to celebrate.
+Bars, casinos, and pool parties are adorned with patriotic decorations.
 All of the bars and restaurants will feature drink and dining specials.
-The party will be bumping all the way down the Vegas strip but be sure to grab a prime viewing spot of the Caesar's Palace Firework Show right on the front fountain, where fireworks will be launched from the hotel's Roman Tower just after 9 pm.
+The party will be bumping all the way down the Vegas strip but be sure to grab a prime viewing spot of the Caesar's Palace Firework Show on June 30, starting at 9:20 p.m.

 New Orleans provides an environment that will be enjoyable to all demographics on this holiday.
 Similarly to Vegas, New Orleans pretty much invented partying.
 Fireworks are shot up over the Mississippi River aboard "dueling barges" beginning at around 9 pm.
 The American Pyrotechnics Association rated New Orleans as one of the "Top Five Must-See Firework Displays in the U.S." Watch the sky illuminate with color for 15 to 20 minutes and after head down to the French Quarter to celebrate for the rest of the night.